 The main demographic of the participants was females (Figure 3) aged between 31-45 (Figure 4) with previous relevant spa experience (Figure 5).

 Respondents were then asked to describe this spa experience that was memorable to them.
-The keywords and phrases that were mentioned here were the treatments, work ethic (therapists), feelings and thoughts and the facilities they had experienced.
+The keywords and phrases mentioned here were the treatments, work ethic (therapists), feelings and thoughts and the facilities they had experienced.

-The most prevalent theme about memorable spa experiences was about various experiences regarding facilities, followed by addressing how it made them feel or think and mentioning the treatment.
+The most prevalent theme about memorable spa experiences was various experiences regarding facilities, followed by addressing how it made them feel or think and mentioning the treatment.
 This was highlighted in the following:

 people (12%) are prepared to travel under 10 miles, which could be walking distance or a short car journey.

-The top quality that the respondents identified when choosing a spa (Figure 9), in this instance, was the ‘Facilities’ followed by ‘Treatment range’, indicating that as spa consumers they are searching for spas that offer a variety of good quality facilities and a range of treatment offerings.
+The top quality that the respondents identified when choosing a spa (Figure 9), in this instance, was the ‘Facilities’ followed by ‘Treatment range’, indicating that as spa consumers, they are searching for spas that offer a variety of good quality facilities and a range of treatment offerings.
 Indicating that the main qualities are what the spa has available, in both facilities and treatments.
 ‘Food quality or variety was second to last and ‘Overnight stay’ being the least selected.

 To investigate the expectations of a spa experience, respondents were asked what their expectations were and why.
 Across each individual, the responses vary from one person to another.
 The most common theme of spa expectations is being relaxed or rejuvenated within a high-profile, luxurious environment: